-NOTE: Lights do not include electrical termination of the DMX512 line.
+NOTE: The ZR30 does not include electrical termination of the DMX512 line.
 In many instances, DMX512 works perfectly well without electrical termination of the cable.
 If termination is found to be necessary, an external termination plug must be used.

-Warning: Accidental connection to non-DMX512 equipment (e.g., an Ethernet Hub at a patch bay) may result in damage to equipment.
+Warning: Accidental connection too non-DMX512 equipment (e.g., an Ethernet Hub at a patch bay) may result in damage to equipment.
 Pins 4 and 5 may carry voltages outside the EIA- 485 range in telecom applications (e.g., telephone ringing).
 Pins 4 and 7 may carry voltages outside the EIA-485 range in other applications (e.g., some manufacturers whose distributed DMX512 buffering products require low voltage DC power may use these wires).
-Plugging into non-DMX systems could cause serious damage to the TR30 and 40
+Plugging into non-DMX systems could cause serious damage to the ZR30

-The wireless versions receive a DMX512 signal via a spread-spectrum radio transmission from a compatible wireless DMX transmitter (available from Luxium).
-The transmitter is connected to a DMX console or computer and then synchronized with the luminaire for a secure wireless connection that works the same way as a wired DMX system.
-Note that the wireless models also include an RJ-45 connector that can be used to interface with additional wired DMX products.
+A wireless ZR30 (models AX1 and AW1) receives a DMX512 signal via a spread-spectrum radio transmission. (available from Luxium).
+The transmitter is connected to a DMX console or computer and then synchronized with the ZR30 lamps for a secure wireless connection that works the same way as a wired DMX system.
+Note that the wireless ZR30 models also include an RJ-45 connector that can be used to interface with additional wired DMX products. (see wireless user instruction sheet for more details)